-- Program that never encounters heap exhaustion.
-No action needed, won't notice the change. - Program that doesn't correctly handle bad_alloc.
-The program can now always get a stack trace at the point of the allocation failure (and hook new_handler to launch the debugger or crash reporting tool if that is not the default behavior in their environment), instead of possibly unwinding the stack. - Program that relies on bad_alloc throws and does handle them.
-Many systems typically already perform all allocation through a limited set of allocation functions, so they can just change the implementations of those existing functions (or wrap them) and implement them in terms of the new(nothrow) and/or try functions and throw bad_alloc or some other exception on failure.
-Programs that have such a limited set of allocation functions can make this low-impact localized change to retain their current behavior. - Code that performs one big allocation, e.g., image.load("very_large.jpg") or allocate(large_bufsize).
-Such code should use new(nothrow)/try_reserve explicitly and test failure locally.
-Code that can fall back to a smaller buffer size can just retry with the smaller size. - Microsoft Excel, File>Open huge_spreadsheet.xlsx: Big operation that causes lots of little-but-related allocations.
+- Code that performs one big allocation, e.g., image.load("very\large.jpg") or allocate(large\bufsize).
+Such code should use new(nothrow)/try\reserve explicitly and test failure locally.
+Code that can fall back to a smaller buffer size can just retry with the smaller size. - Microsoft Excel, File>Open huge\spreadsheet.xlsx: Big operation that causes lots of little-but-re-lated allocations.
 Today, 32-bit Excel can encounter heap exhaustion when enterprise users try to open huge spreadsheets.
 The status quo way it is handled is to display a dialog to the user, and for support to recommend using the 64-bit version of Excel.
-In this model, only a minimal change is needed to preserve the same behavior: Install a new_handler that invokes the existing failure dialog box display code.
-If the program wishes to continue if the whole large operation fails, it can make the allocations performed as part of the large operation use nonthrowing allocations (new(nothrow) and try functions). - Microsoft Word.
-Today, Word wraps STL with try functions such as try_push_back.
-In this model, they could continue using their wrappers until they reach a convenient point to make the switch, then drop their wrappers and adopt the standard functions by making mechanical changes to use the standardized spellings of those try operations wherever they are already used throughout the code (in most cases this will be a global find-and-replace). - Microsoft Office shared components.
+In this model, only a minimal change is needed to preserve the same behavior: Install a new\handler that invokes the existing failure dialog box display code.
+If the program wishes to continue if the whole large operation fails, it can make the allocations performed as part of the large operation use nonthrowing allocations (new(nothrow) and try\functions). - Microsoft Word.
+Today, Word wraps STL with try\ functions such as try\push\back.
+In this model, they could continue using their wrappers until they reach a convenient point to make the switch, then drop their wrappers and adopt the standard functions by making mechanical changes to use the standardized spellings of those try\ operations wherever they are already used throughout the code (in most cases this will be a global find-and-replace). - Microsoft Office shared components.
 Many shared components in Microsoft Office are using nonthrowing user types with STL in noexcept contexts, with the knowledge that the only exceptions are heap exhaustion and contract violations.
-These components would be unchanged except their code would be slightly more efficient as the STL calls become noexcept.
+These components would be unchanged except their code would be slightly more efficient as the STL calls become noexcept. - Azure Sphere.
+Sphere would be able to keep the libgcc emergency heap reserve turned off and still enable heap exhaustion reporting and handling in customer applications that wanted to handle it, with zero overhead on applications that do not.